Hangarsj/SOC-Home-lab/README.md

 # SOC Home Lab

-This project is a compact, self-hosted SOC lab used to practice log collection, security monitoring, Linux hardening, detection engineering, and controlled attack simulations.
+This repository documents the development of a compact, self-hosted SOC lab built for hands-on learning.
+I use the environment to practice SOC operations and defensive security engineering while documenting the configuration, testing, troubleshooting, and lessons learned along the way.

 This project is under active development.